Hardy Centre

 A department within Great Torrington School that coordinates and delivers support for pupils with identified individual needs.
 Promoting factors that reduce blocks to learning.

-A friendly informal place that supports young people identify their individual needs.
-Whether through a short term or long term intervention, the aim is to enable young people to be happier and more successful in and out of the school environment.
+A friendly, informal place that supports young people in identifying their individual needs.
+Whether through short-term or long-term intervention, the aim is to enable young people to be happier and more successful in and out of the school environment.

 We are usually a good place to start when trying to work out the next steps.